Code-Institute-Submissions/JochenFM-Milestone1/README.md

 To my knowledge, there is no blog of such kind out there yet.
 Yet, historical scholarship in the field of history of (bureaucratic) paperwork has been gathering momentum over the past 10 years or so.
-Following a number of dispersed scholarly publications, Ben Kafka, in a
+Following a number of dispersed scholarly publications, cultural historian
-2009 literature review for [Book History]() was first to suggest to gather this scholarship under the label of what he coined **"the history of paperwork"**
+[Ben Kafka](https://steinhardt.nyu.edu/people/ben-kafka), in a 2009 literature review for [Book History]() was first to suggest to gather this scholarship under the label of what he coined **"the history of paperwork"**

 Since 2016, I have been carving out my niche in this scholarly field and promoting/gathering scholarship on twitter under the *#histpaperwork* hashtag, viz. short for 'history of paperwork'.

-A colleague with whom I have been exchanging ideas about my blog idea, following my initiative, started to gather resources for a similar project entitled [Literature & Bureaucracy from Shakespeare to Kafka](https://twitter.com/DerekVindice/status/1259782834409164800).
+Derek Dunne, a colleague with whom I have been exchanging ideas about my blog, started to gather resources for a similar project entitled [Literature & Bureaucracy from Shakespeare to Kafka](https://twitter.com/DerekVindice/status/1259782834409164800).

 There are similarities